Fcog/franciscogiraldo.com/src/blog/ddd.md

 This are the main concepts behind DDD:

+## Bounded Context

+A Bounded Context is a defined part of software where particular terms, definitions and rules apply in a consistent way.

+A part of the domain where the concepts are related to each other and so it make a cohesive unit.

+A system is composed of multiple decoupled bounded contexts.
+This creates a cleanner communication between them.

 ## Entities

 An Entity is used to represent or model a part of the system which ***have an identifier***.
 For example, a person is different than another person because it has a unique Residence ID.